Golden Goal (TV series): Sports history reenactments

-To make a proper remake of these great and not-so-great moments, Johan invites the protagonists themselves to partake in the re-investigation.
-The decisive penalty of the Norway-Brazil World Cup match was recreated by the help of Kjetil Rekdal (penalty taker), Egil "Drillo" Olsen (coach), Nils Johan Semb (assistant coach) and Arne Scheie (sports commentator).
-In the remake of Norway's handball win against DDR, Johan re-instated the entire Norwegian team dating from 1986, a set of 10 original heroes including the coach and the back-when TV commentators.
+To make a proper remake of these moments, Johan invites the original participants to partake in the reenactments.
+The decisive penalty of the Norway-Brazil World Cup match was recreated by the help of Kjetil Rekdal (penalty taker), coach Egil "Drillo" Olsen, Nils Johan Semb (assistant coach) and Arne Scheie (sports commentator).
+In the remake of Norway's handball win against East Germany, Johan reunited the entire Norwegian team dating from 1986, including ten original players, the coach, and the original TV commentators.

 At times the actual protagonists are somewhat difficult to get by, as in the remake of international player Svein Grøndalen's brutal meeting with a moose.
 Whereas Grøndalen played himself, Johan stepped up to the plate to portray the angry moose.

 Portraits

 Henrik has travelled across Norway and Europe to visit and spend a day with international footballers, athletes and childhood heroes such as Morten Gamst Pedersen, Henning Solberg, Aksel Lund Svindal, Ailo Gaup, Jørn Andersen and Preben Elkjær.
 Henrik often gets a crack at their sport – on visiting Henning Solberg during the shakedown to "Rally Catalunya" this year, Henrik got to take a spin in Solberg's car himself (after having congested the engine a couple of times).
 He also tried to impress Gamst Pedersen with his keepy-uppie, with only partial success.

-Henrik not only visits highly successful Scandinavian athletes.
-In spring 2007 he went to Scotland to visit the lowest paid Norwegian professional – Carl Erik Thywissen, earning £10 a week playing for Scotland's lousiest league club, East Stirlingshire F.C.
-That is, it was said to be the lousiest, until recently.
-After the segment was aired on Golden Goal, a Norwegian supporter branch was established and grew quickly to become the third biggest supporter club in Norway for a British team.
-This sudden interest and warming attention are said to have given the club a vital injection this season, making East Stirlingshire a midtable team and hopefully securing them a continued stay in the Scottish league system.
+Henrik visits athletes beyond highly successful Scandinavian ones.
+In spring 2007 he went to Scotland to visit Carl Erik Thywissen, a Norwegian professional earning £10 a week playing for East Stirlingshire F.C. in Scotland.
+After the segment was aired on Golden Goal, a Norwegian supporter branch was established and grew to become the third-largest supporter club in Norway for a British team.
+This attention has been said to have contributed to the club's performance that season, with East Stirlingshire finishing in a midtable position in the Scottish league system.

 Exotic Sports

-During the series, Henrik has visited, tried out and presented to the viewers a wide range of "exclusive" and "exotic" sports around the world.
-And all his fears and physical shortcomings come in the way.
-Canarian wrestling, a sport for giants on the Canary Isles, bobsleighs doing 125 km/h, reindeer racing in 30 below zero, boomerang throwing, Australian Rules football, polo, cricket, Morrisdancing, rugby and the noble art of streaking are amongst the activities he has tried so far.
+During the series, Henrik has visited, tried and presented to the viewers a wide range of "exclusive" and "exotic" sports around the world.
+These include Canarian wrestling, a form of folk wrestling from the Canary Islands, bobsleighs doing 125 km/h (77.6 mp/h), reindeer racing in 30 degrees below zero, boomerang throwing, Australian rules football, polo, cricket, Morrisdancing, and rugby, amongst others.